Criminal record

 A criminal record (not to be confused with a police record or arrest record) is a record of a person's criminal convictions history.
 The information included in a criminal record, and the existence of a criminal record, varies between countries and even between jurisdictions within a country.
 In most cases it lists all non-expunged criminal offences and may also include traffic offences such as speeding and drunk driving.
 In most countries, a criminal record is limited to unexpunged and unexpired actual convictions (where the individual has pleaded guilty or been found guilty by a qualified court, resulting in the entry of a conviction), while in some it can also include arrests, charges dismissed, charges pending and charges of which the individual has been acquitted.
-The term rap sheet refers to Record of Arrest and Prosecution, similar to a criminal record.

-A criminal history may be used by potential employers, lenders, and others to assess a person's trustworthiness.
-Criminal records may also be relevant for international travel, and for the charging and sentencing of persons who commit additional criminal offenses.
+A criminal history may be relevant for international travel, and for the charging and sentencing of persons who commit additional criminal offenses.
+They are also used by potential employers, lenders, and others to assess a person's trustworthiness.
+Criminal records may also be stored on national databases or crime information centers, where they can be viewed internationally via Interpol.